copyleft-org/copyleft-guide/CONTRIBUTING.md

 ## How Do I Get Involved?

 The Guide is maintained in a copylefted distributed version control system called [Git](http://git-scm.com/).
-Currently, the project collaboration site is an instance of the [Kallithea code hosting software](https://kallithea-scm.org/) hosted at [k.copyleft.org](https://k.copyleft.org/guide/).
+The primary project collaboration site is an instance of the [Kallithea code hosting software](https://kallithea-scm.org/) hosted at [k.copyleft.org](https://k.copyleft.org/guide/).
 (Kallithea itself us under a copyleft license, too, namely GPLv3.)